krashevski/Configuring-SUSE-LAMP-Drush-Drupal/README.md

 1. lamp-save-dumps.sh;
 2. lamp-restore-data.sh.

-Script to install Supex Dumper backup database for Drupal 7: install-sdd7.sh
+Script to  from the directory of site Supex Dumper backup database for Drupal 7: install-sdd7.sh

 Script remove-composer.sh for development development installation Drupal.